nawabahmadreshi/documentation/pages/features/app-download-banner.md

 ## Deep linking from the banner

+{% prerequisite %}

+- For this to function as expected, you should [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app and [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).

+{% endprerequisite %}

-Like all Branch deep links, you can pass custom parameters through the App/Play Store by specifying keys in the link's [data dictionary]({{base.url}}/getting-started/configuring-links).
+Like all Branch deep links, you can pass custom parameters by specifying keys in the link's [data dictionary]({{base.url}}/getting-started/configuring-links).
+This is useful if you are showing the Smart Banner on a website page with equivalent in-app content, because you can route directly to that content in your app.

-{% example %}If you have enabled deep link routing in your app, this example will take the visitor straight to a picture with id “12345” after installing and opening the app.
+{% example %}This example will take the visitor straight to a picture with id “12345” after installing and opening the app.

 {% highlight javascript %}
 branch.banner(options, {